The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 What Is a Spectacle Blind Flange?

-A spectacle blind flange is a two-part device used for pipeline isolation and flow control.
+A spectacle blind flange is an operational line blank used for pipeline isolation between two flanges.

-- The connecting bridge keeps both disks together and ensures easy rotation.
+- The connecting bridge keeps both disks together and supports clear marking/visual status.

 Function and Use Cases

-Spectacle blinds offer operational flexibility and visual confirmation of pipeline status.
+Spectacle blinds provide operational flexibility and visual confirmation of line status.

 | Benefit | Description |